Dedicated to ANAKRU (Dr. A. N. Krishna Rao)

 Baraha (ಬರಹ / बरह / பரஹ / బరహ / ബരഹ / બરહ / ਬਰਹ / বরহ / ବରହ) means "writing" in

-release was developed with an intention to provide a free, easy to use Kannada
+with an intention to provide a free, easy to use Kannada language software

-language software to enable even non-computer professionals to use Kannada in
+to enable even non-computer professionals to use Kannada on computers

 of people across the world are using Baraha for creating content in Indian languages.